pmorie/kubernetes/docs/proposals/volumes.md

 on remote block devices, `chown` and `chmod` applied locally will also work correctly.
 File systems based on RPC, however, may not support client-side `chown` and `chmod`.
 The system would need to schedule the `chown` and `chmod` operations to happen on the server side for these volumes.

-#### Allocating MCS Labels

-If SELinux integration is enabled, Kubernetes should be able to allocate a unique MCS label for each namespace in the system.
-Downstream systems such as OpenShift should be able to substitute their own logic for MCS label allocation.

 #### A note on `chown`, `chmod`, and distributed filesystems